raynebc/editor-on-fire/Building_EOF_in_Windows.md

 ## Building Allegro and other dependencies: ##
 First, you need to build Allegro itself, along with some other dependencies that EOF needs.
 This procedure should work with version 4.4.1.1 and 4.4.2 of Allegro.
 At this time EOF will NOT WORK with Allegro 5.
 To build EOF from source, you will need:
   1. MinGW (http://sourceforge.net/projects/mingw/)
+  1. Allegro source (download from http://liballeg.org/old.html)
-  1. Allegro source and a DirectX SDK (download from http://alleg.sourceforge.net/wip.html)
+  1. DirectX SDK (download from http://liballeg.org/download.html)
   1. zlib and libpng (download from http://tjaden.strangesoft.net/loadpng/mingw.html)
   1. libogg and libvorbis Vorbis packages (download from http://xiph.org/downloads)
   1. MSYS (download from http://www.mingw.org/wiki/msys)